cjrh/aiorun/README.rst

   event loop),
 - calls ``loop.run_forever()``,
-- adds default (and smart) signal handlers for both ``SIGINT`` and ``SIGTERM`` that will stop the loop, if if the loop stops it...
+- adds default (and smart) signal handlers for both ``SIGINT`` and ``SIGTERM`` that will stop the loop;
+- and when the loop stops, the it will...
-- ...gathers all outstanding tasks,
+- ...gather all outstanding tasks,
-- cancels them using ``task.cancel()``,
+- cancel them using ``task.cancel()``,
-- waits for the executor to complete shutdown, and
+- wait for the executor to complete shutdown, and
-- finally closes the loop.
+- finally close the loop.

 All of this stuff is boilerplate that you will never have to write again.
 So, if you use ``aiorun`` this is what **you** need to remember: